Libra (like Delicious Library)

 E Text Editor (like TextMate)

 TextMate is a programming editor for the Mac that can be extended through the use of Bundles to provide additional syntax highlighting, menu options and command processing.
-It is fast, feels lightweight and therefore incredibly customisable all of which contribute to it’s success.
+It is fast, feels lightweight and therefore incredibly customizable all of which contribute to it’s success.

 E Text Editor is a Windows clone of TextMate that doesn’t just mimic the user interface but also provides compatibility with TextMate bundles allowing you to take advantage of some of the many great enhancements available and at $34 is almost half the price although it doesn’t feel as snappy as it’s Mac counterpart.